XistGG/XistGame-Template/README.md

 # Clone XistGame-Template into $NewGameName
 git clone https://github.com/XistGG/XistGame-Template $NewGameName

+# NOTICE: IF YOU WANT TO SWITCH BRANCHES, DO SO NOW.
+For example:
+# git checkout ue-5.7
 ```

-If you want to switch branches, now is the time!
+**If you want to switch branches, now is the time!**

 When you are happy with the branch you are on: